Explore the Northshore Spring/Summer 2023

 10. Savory Souvenirs

 You’re sure to want some take-home treats made with love in St. Tammany.
-Acquistapace’s Covington Supermarket carries Covington-made SOS Oystershells (stainless steel oyster shells perfect for chargrilling) and Cousins’ Creole Tomato Salad Dressing.
-Find Sal and Judy's sauces at local groceries including Rouses.
-Lots of local products can be found at the Northshore Farmers Markets.
+Acquistapace’s Covington Supermarket and Acquistapace's Wine & Cheese in Mandeville carry a host of their housemade pickled and preserved items, as well as locally-made seasonings like Frog Bone Cajun Sauces, Cousins’ Creole Tomato Salad Dressing, and Sal and Judy's sauces and dressings (also sold at Rouses).
+Acquistapace's also carries Covington-made SOS Oystershells (stainless steel oyster shells perfect for chargrilling).
+Lots of local products can be found at the Northshore Farmers Markets, too.

 You'll eat very well on the Northshore.
 Search for restaurants by type of cuisine or location.